How to Harness Train a Cat _ cat-zy (1)

 Mental Stimulation and Enrichment

 Outdoor adventures offer new sights, smells, and sounds.
 This keeps your cat’s mind sharp and active.
+It makes their life more interesting and dynamic.

 Physical Exercise and Weight Management

 Harness training helps your cat stay fit and healthy.
 Regular walks keep them active and mobile.
+It also helps prevent obesity and related health issues.

 Safety Considerations for Outdoor Adventures